keptn/lifecycle-toolkit/examples/support/argo/README.md

-# Deploying an application using the Keptn Lifecycle Controller and ArgoCD
+# Deploying an application using Keptn and ArgoCD

 In this example, we will show you how to install our sample application *podtatohead* using Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).